Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: The Oracular Programming Triad

 \section{The Oracular Programming Triad}

 An \emph{oracular program} is defined by three orthogonal components: a \emph{strategy}, a \emph{policy}, and a set of \emph{demonstrations}.
 A \emph{strategy} is a nondeterministic program that denotes a high-level plan for solving a particular class of problems.
-It induces a search tree that can be navigated with LLM guidance, as specified by a \emph{policy}.
-A \emph{demonstration} bundles relevant examples of answering specific LLM requests with unit tests, in such a way to describe concrete scenarios of successfully or unsuccessfully navigating the search tree for a particular problem instance.
+It induces a search tree that can be navigated with LLM guidance, as

+specified by a \emph{policy}.
+A \emph{demonstration} bundles relevant examples of answering specific LLM requests with unit tests, in such a way as to describe concrete scenarios of successfully or unsuccessfully navigating the search tree for a particular problem instance.
 Consistency between \emph{strategies} and \emph{policies} is enforced through types, while consistency between \emph{strategies} and \emph{demonstrations} is enforced through \emph{navigation tests}.
 By design, \emph{policies} and \emph{demonstrations} are fully decoupled and so a change in one cannot affect the other.
 Each of these components can be described in its own dedicated language.
 The remainder of this section motivates and presents these three languages, which together constitute the triad of \emph{oracular programming}.

 We define the \emph{strategy} and \emph{policy languages} via \emph{shallow embeddings} in Haskell, a natural host language due to its purity, its expressive type system and its syntactic facilities for expressing monadic code.
 Full definitions are available in the appendices, and also as type-checkable Haskell code in the supplementary material.
 However, our \emph{main implementation}---the Delphyne framework---uses a Python embedding instead, opting for a different trade-off in terms of static type safety, ecosystem integration and accessibility (Section~\ref{sec:delphyne}).